- Apply to UW

 Semester Offered: Spring

-Prerequisites: Water Law and students must have completed their first year of law school.
+Prerequisites: Water Law & Policy and students must have completed their first year of law school.

 Recommended Courses: None

-Course Materials: See the current Book List located under Courses and Curriculum.
-Reading materials will also be posted on the course website.
+Course Materials: No textbook.
+All reading materials will be posted on the course website.

 Course Format: Seminar-style class discussions and student paper presentations.